 First of all, because of the tone.

-Is this supposed to be reporting, or is it a dishy blog where Paul slams people?
+Is this supposed to be reporting or is it a dishy blog where Paul slams people?

-The other issue is that even if some of the fires might have been set by arson, and others were started by lightning, that in no way invalidates the argument that climate proponents are making.
+The other issue is that even if some of the fires might have been set by arson and others were started by lightning, that in no way invalidates the argument that climate proponents are making.

-That only refutes the strawman argument that Alex and Paul Joseph Watson are using to attack climate change advocates, claiming that people are saying that climate change literally started the fires.
+That only refutes the straw man argument that Alex and Paul Joseph Watson are using to attack climate change advocates, claiming that people are saying that climate change literally started the fires.

 It's really easy to win an argument when you just pretend your opponent is saying something they're not.

-So in the article, Paul writes, quote, Police are now working on the premise arson is to blame for much of the devastation caused this bushfire season.
+So in the article, Paul writes, quote, police are now working on the premise arson is to blame for much of the devastation caused this bushfire season.

-Report 7 News, Sydney.
+Report Seven News Sydney.

 The news report includes footage from a police representative, but he doesn't say anything about the scale of arson.